svikashk/incremental-development/class-recordings.md

 # Class Recordings

 Screen recordings of class.
-Coaches, when sending your PR's with links please make sure to ...
+Coaches, when sending your PR's with links please ...

 * Add a link to your video in the correct module's section
 * Indicate which class you were teaching